-Regulation 1(1) to the CPA currently limits the reasonable cost of electronically transmitted entries to R1,50 (one rand and fifty cents) for promotional competitions.
+Further clarity regarding the reasonable cost of electronically transmitted entries is provided in regulation 11(1) to the CPA published in GNR 293 of 1 April 2011 in Government Gazette No. 34180, which currently limits it to R1,50 (one rand and fifty cents) for promotional competitions.

-Any consideration charged for a promotional competition which is in excess of the reasonable cost of entry, is not a promotional competition as governed by section 36 of the CPA.
-Based on the abovementioned, consideration (that is, charges to cover the cost of posting or otherwise transmitting an entry form) paid for entry into promotional competitions that are governed under section 36 of the CPA does not constitute a bet for purposes of section 8(13).
-The consideration, that is, up to a maximum of R1,50 received, is for the supply of the administration services supplied by the operator of these promotional competitions to cover the cost of operating the competitions.
-The administration service is a supply of services for VAT purposes and output tax must be levied and accounted for by the operator under section 7(1)(a) if the operator is a vendor.
+Based on the abovementioned, any payment made to cover the cost of posting or otherwise transmitting an entry form for entry into promotional competitions that are governed under section 36 of the CPA does not constitute a bet for purposes of section 8(13).
+The charge, currently up to a maximum of R1,50 received, for electronic submissions, for entry into such competition, is in compliance with the reasonable cost set out in the CPA and its regulations.
+The payment is consideration for the supply of the administration services supplied by the promoter of these promotional competitions to cover the cost of operating the competitions.
+The administration service is a supply for VAT purposes and output tax must be levied and accounted for by the promoter under section 7(1)(a) if the promoter is a vendor.

-www.oxforddictionaries.com [Accessed 11 March 2014].
+www.oxforddictionaries.com [Accessed 25 March 2015].